 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
 Which brand is best?
-Does the price reflect the quality?
-These are just two of many of the questions that make purchasing air filters for your home mind-boggling.
+Should you just get the cheapest?
+These are just a couple of the questions that make purchasing air filters for your home mind-boggling.
 Let Service Experts Heating & Air Conditioning attempt to resolve your home air filter questions and allow you to continue enjoying the comfort of your home without concern.

-Here’s a simple way to tell how efficient your existing filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Hold the filter horizontally, then using everyday table salt, begin to pour the salt through the filter to see the amount comes out the other side.
-If some or all the salt falls through the filter, then you can assume that the filter will let dust particles of similar size pass through.
-You might want to upgrade your filter to an air filter that’s more efficient.
+Here’s an easy way to tell how efficient your existing filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Set the filter horizontally, then using common table salt, start pouring the salt through the filter to see the amount comes out the other side.
+If some or all the salt falls through the filter, then you know that the filter will let dust particles of similar size pass through.
+You should probably upgrade your filter to something more efficient.

 1) Filter Size

 Size is the easiest factor to ascertain.
 Simply look at the label of your existing filter to see the dimensions, or just measure it yourself.
 Most home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.

 The efficiencies of filters are rated on a scale of 16, known as MERV ratings.
 MERV stands for Minimum Efficiency Reporting Value.
 This number identifies for the user, under the least efficient conditions, how well the filter is designed to trap contaminants.